swiftlang/swift-evolution/proposals/NNNN-package-access-modifier.md

 ### `package` keyword

 `package` is introduced as an access modifier.
 It cannot be combined with other access modifiers.
-For example, the following is allowed.
+`package` is a contextual keyword, so existing declarations named `package` will continue to work.
+This follows the precedent of `open`, which was also added as a contextual keyword.
+For example, the following is allowed:

 ```
 package var package: String {...}